LuniumLuk/Tira/Doc/Document.md

 I implemented simple vectors and matrices in column major.
 I tried SIMD accleration, but have not seen significance in performance improvement.
 The SIMD option is turned off by default.

 In geometry part, I implemented ray-triangle, ray-sphere, ray-AABB intersection.

 ### 3.2 Scene

 To load the provided scene, I use thirdparty liberaries like `tinyobjloader`, `stb` and `pugixml`.

-To correctly load the official scene, the `tinyobjloader` has to be modified in order to load `Tr` as transmittance (with 3 components) correctly.
+To correctly load the course scene, I moditied the `tinyobjloader` in order to load `Tr` as transmittance (with 3 components) correctly.

 Also, for convenience, I extended the xml file so as to load additional parameters as follows: